formicary/my-bank/README.md

 * A customer can transfer between their accounts
 * Change **Maxi-Savings accounts** to have an interest rate of 5% assuming no withdrawals in the past 10 days otherwise 0.1%
-* Interest rates should accrue daily (incl. weekends), rates above are per-annum
+* Interest rates should accrue and compounded daily (incl. weekends), rates above are per-annum